qdrant/landing_page/qdrant-landing/content/articles/rapid-rag-optimization-with-qdrant-and-quotient.md

 Furthermore, there's ongoing **exploration required on the generative aspect** of RAG.
 Modifying LLMs or prompts can substantially impact the overall quality of responses.

-> 💡 The [accompanying notebook](https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-quotient) can be accessed on GitHub for future reference.

 This iterative process demonstrates how, starting from scratch, continual evaluation and adjustments throughout experimentation can lead to the development of an enhanced RAG system.

 ## Watch this workshop on YouTube

 > A workshop version of this article is [available on YouTube](https://www.youtube.com/watch?v=3MEMPZR1aZA).
+Follow along using our [GitHub notebook](https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-quotient).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3MEMPZR1aZA?si=n38oTBMtH3LNCTzd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>